i-doit/knowledge-base/docs/en/installation/manual-installation/microsoft-windows-server/index.md

 - src.zip
 - windowsdesktop-runtime-6.0.14-win-x64.exe

 The installation package will always include the latest [i-doit version](../../../version-history/index.md).
-Also the `src.zip` folder allows for an installation without internet connection.
+Also the `src.zip` folder allows for an installation without internet connection. <br>
 Since the i-doit Windows installer requires **windowsdesktop-runtime-6.0.14**, this is also provided in case there is no internet connection available.

 ### Installation

-After running the i-doit Windows Installer.exe you will see the following GUI:
+After running the i-doit Windows `Installer.exe` you will see the following GUI:

 [![GUI](../../../assets/images/en/installation/manual-installation/microsoft-windows-server/i-doit-windows/1-idw.png)](../../../assets/images/en/installation/manual-installation/microsoft-windows-server/i-doit-windows/1-idw.png)